Firewalling

 Diagram: ASA failover.

-Permits a maximum of two failover groups.
-For example, one group was active on primary ASA; and another was active on secondary ASA.
+It permits a maximum of two failover groups.
+For example, one group was active on the primary ASA, and another was active on the secondary ASA.
 Active / Active failover occurs in a group and not on a system basis.

 Upon failover event, either by primary unit or context group failure, the secondary takes over the primary IP and Media Access Control Address ( MAC ) address and begins forwarding traffic immediately.
 The failover event is seamless; no change in IP or MAC results in zero refreshes to Address Resolution Protocol ( ARP ) tables at Layer 3 hosts.
 If the failover changed MAC addresses, all other Layer 3 devices on the network would have to flush their ARP tables.